 Professor Perera, Director of the Medical Statistics Group, has overseen the development of one of the strongest methodological/statistical groups in the UK (across all clinical areas) with a particular emphasis on monitoring, with the group achieving national and international recognition [NIHR Progress Report 2008/09-Delivering Health Research].

-The team of also provides support for the design, execution and analysis of studies to all the clinical research groups in the department as well as our own individual research programmes.
+The team also provides support for the design, execution and analysis of studies to all the clinical research groups in the department as well as our own individual research programmes.
 We are closely involved in:

 Clinical trials